Exponential family measurement error models for single-cell CRISPR screens: Real data application II: assigning perturbations to cells on low-MOI data

-Although our main focus in this work is on GLM-EIV, we sought to explore whether the gRNA mixture assignment method that we proposed in Section \ref{sec:grna_mixture_method} might be an independently useful tool for assigning gRNAs to cells on real single-cell CRISPR screen data.
-The EM algorithm underlying our gRNA mixture assignment method is nearly identical to that of GLM-EIV; this algorithm is highly customized for speed and numerical stability on single-cell CRISPR screen data.
+We sought to explore whether the gRNA mixture assignment method that we proposed in Section \ref{sec:grna_mixture_method} --- which is in effect a special case of GLM-EIV --- might be an independently useful tool for assigning gRNAs to cells on real single-cell CRISPR screen data.
 We applied the gRNA mixture assignment method to assign gRNAs to cells on a low multiplicity-of-infection (or MOI) single-cell CRISPR screen of immune cells \citep{Papalexi2021}.
-We elected to assess the performance of the gRNA mixture assignment method on low MOI data because the ``ground truth'' gRNA-to-cell mapping is easier to ascertain in low MOI than in high MOI.
-The vast majority of cells in a low MOI screen contains a single perturbation, while a handful of cells contains zero or two perturbations and a negligible fraction of cells contains three or more perturbations.
+(A low-MOI dataset, in contrast to a high-MOI dataset, is one in which the experimenter has aimed to insert exactly one perturbation into each cell.)
+We elected to assess the performance of the gRNA mixture assignment method on low-MOI data because the ``ground truth'' gRNA-to-cell mapping is easier to ascertain in low MOI than in high MOI.
+The majority of cells in a low-MOI screen contains a single perturbation, while a fraction of cells contains zero or two or more perturbations.
 Thus, if a given gRNA constitutes a large fraction (say, $>25\%$) of the gRNA reads in a given cell, we can confidently map that gRNA to that cell.
-Though not foolproof, this strategy yields a reasonable approximation to the ground truth in low MOI.
-(There is no analogous strategy for obtaining ground truth gRNA assignments in high MOI, as each cell in high MOI contains many gRNAs, and the number of gRNAs per cell is unknown and highly variable.)
+Athough not foolproof, this strategy yields a reasonable approximation to the ground truth in low MOI.
+(There is no analogous strategy for obtaining ground truth gRNA assignments in high MOI, as each cell in high MOI contains many gRNAs, and the number of gRNAs per cell is indeterminate and variable.)